uoy-research/CellPhePy/README.md

 from cellphe import segment_images, track_images
 ```

-`segment_images` takes 3 arguments:
+`segment_images` takes 4 arguments:

   - the path to the directory where the images are stored (where the folder `05062019_B3_3_imagedata` was extracted to)
   - a path to an output folder where the resultant Cellpose masks will be saved
+  - parameters for the CellPose model instantiation, including the model type (defaults to `cyto3`).
+  - parameters for the CellPose `eval` function which governs the segmentation

-  - the name of the CellPose model to use (defaults to 'cyto', refer to the [CellPose docs](https://cellpose.readthedocs.io/en/latest/models.html) for a full list of options)
+For the latter 2, refer to the [CellPose docs](https://cellpose.readthedocs.io/en/latest/models.html) for a full list of options.

-This can take several minutes depending on the number of images and their resolution.
+Segmentation can take several minutes depending on the number of images and their resolution.

 ```python
 segment_images("data/05062019_B3_3_imagedata", "data/masks")